 Intrepid – My go to multi-day tour operator.
 Intrepid offer a vast array of tour options to regions all over the world with trip styles and budgets to suit every kind of traveller.
 What I love about Intrepid is that their tours are run by local guides, using local transport and supporting local communities.

-Viator – A one stop website for day trips, sightseeing passes, overnight trips, multi-day excursions and unique experiences around the world.
+GetYourGuide – A one stop website for day trips, sightseeing passes, overnight trips, multi-day excursions and unique experiences around the world.
 Tours available range from half day city introductions to three night regional discoveries.
-I’ve booked through Viator on dozens of occasions and have never been disappointed with my experience.
+I’ve booked through GetYourGuide on dozens of occasions and have never been disappointed with my experience.

 Kathmandu – If you’re looking to get kitted out in the best outdoor and backpacking gear on the market, then check out Kathmandu.
 I’ve been shopping with them for many years and have very fond memories of buying my very first backpack there before I left for Europe the first time.